-Voluntary Separation - Includes the following types of separation - resignation, normal retirement, early retirement, and disability retirement.
+Voluntary Separation - Includes the following type of separations - resignation, normal retirement, early retirement, and disability retirement.
 Resignations of classified staff and wage employees should normally include a two-week notice period.
 Resignations of faculty rank positions should normally include a minimum of a thirty-day (30) notice period.
 Full-time college employees who intend to retire from state service should submit their letter of intention to retire ninety days (90) prior to their intended retirement date.
 In all cases, College employees, who voluntarily terminate their employment from the college, must submit a signed letter of resignation or intent to retire, in writing, to their immediate supervisor.

-NOTE: Upon receipt of the resignation letter, the supervisor shall immediately contact their respective supervisor and Cabinet member.
+NOTE: Upon receipt of the resignation letter, the supervisor shall immediately contact their respective supervising administrator or dean, executive vice president (EVP), or vice president of Finance and Administration.
 Additionally, the separation letter must be sent, via fax, to Human Resources at 804-523-5108, within 24-hours.
-The original resignation letter should also be forwarded to the Reynolds Office of Human Resources for the official personnel file.
+The original resignation letter should also be forwarded to Human Resources for the official personnel file.